leonardo-toffalini/fishy/README.md

 - [x] implement viridis colorplot
 - [ ] Move out the parameters to a params struct, its getting crowded for the function signature
 - [ ] try adding lighting to the surface plotting scene to see if it makes the curves more pronounced
-- [ ] implement plasma colormap, and some other colormaps that look nice
+- [x] implement plasma colormap, and some other colormaps that look nice
+- [x] indicate what colormaps are available
+- [x] make the cmap a settable parameter of the plotter